Aliases for NFIL3 Gene

 GeneCards Summary for NFIL3 Gene

 NFIL3 (Nuclear Factor, Interleukin 3 Regulated) is a Protein Coding gene.
-Diseases associated with NFIL3 include hereditary sensory neuropathy and autism spectrum disorder.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in negative regulation of transcription.
+Among its related pathways are Development IGF-1 receptor signaling and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription corepressor activity.

 UniProtKB/Swiss-Prot for NFIL3 Gene